aymericbeaumet/squeeze/readme.md

 https://github.com/aymericbeaumet/squeeze
 ```

-Get further information by looking at `squeeze --help`.
+Get an idea of all the possibilities by looking at `squeeze --help`.

 ## Integrations

-Some integrations I find particularly useful.

 ### shell (bash, zsh)

-Define an `urls` function to list all the URLs in your shell history.
+Define a `urls` function to list all the URLs in your shell history.
 You can
 even pair it with [fzf](https://github.com/junegunn/fzf) to fuzzy-search it and
 copy the result into your clipboard: